Azure/azure-sdk-for-cpp/doc/LibcurlTransportAdapter.md

 There are valid alternatives for applications, but it might be complex approaches.
 For example, using a multi-threading strategy, an application can call curl_easy_perform from one thread and use the read callback to copy the data from the response into a memory buffer.
 Then, another thread can play the media from the buffer.
 This strategy requires threads synchronization and complicates the debugging experience.

-Some other designs might help applications to deal with this.
-But it is a different story for libraries.
-The Azure SDK is a library, and it ensures a consistent experience regardless of the programing language, as such, the API is not shaped by its implementation details.
-The libcurl implementation details from the Azure SDK is considered a poor man's substitute by [libcurl author](https://github.com/curl/curl/issues/6009#issuecomment-698611402), and it is explained next.

 #### Speaking HTTP

 Libcurl supports not only the HTTP protocol.
 It can also be used to speak other protocols.
 What this means, in short, is that, for any supported protocol, libcurl will translate the configuration from the handle into the specifics of the protocol in a way that a user doesn't need to learn those specific details from the protocol.
 However, there is an alternative that libcurl offers to speak a custom protocol.
 It is indeed a poor man's solution because it is now the customer who will be writing and reading messages to a server.
 Referring to the seven steps flow mentioned before, about how libcurl dispatches a request, when the handle is set it up for custom protocol, it would be reduced to: